district10/blog/_posts/post-0001-pandoc-readme.md

 :   Use the specified image as the EPUB cover.
 It is recommended
     that the image be less than 1000px in width and height.
-Note that in a markdown source document you can also specify `cover-image` in a YAML metadata block (see [EPUB Metadata], below).
+Note that in a Markdown source document you can also specify `cover-image` in a YAML metadata block (see [EPUB Metadata], below).

 `--epub-metadata=`*FILE*